Tag Archives: Brett Piper

 £22.99

-Imaginator Issue 12 – EU
+Imaginator Issue 12 – To order if you’re in the EU

 This is a Stop-Motion Special Edition!
 There’s a 40-page celebration of David Allen’s The Primevals!
 Plus a big section focusing on the work of Brett Piper!
 Randall William Cook and other top animators are interviewed!